PatchNR: Learning from Very Few Images by Patch Normalizing Flow Regularization: Introduction

-The paper is organized as follows: We start by explaining the training of our patchNR and the reconstruction in Section \ref{sec_var_patchnf}.
-In Section \ref{sec_cond_patchf} the conditional model is introduced.
-Our approach is integrated into the MAP framework in Section \ref{sec_analysis_patchnf}, i.e., the patchNRs define also probability densities on the full image space.
-In Section \ref{Sec_experiments} we evaluate the performance of our model in superresolution, CT and deconvolution.
-Finally, conclusions are drawn in Section \ref{sec:conclusions}.
+The paper is organized as follows: We start by explaining the training of our patchNR and the variational reconstruction model in Section~\ref{sec_var_patchnf}.
+Our approach is integrated into the MAP framework in Section~\ref{sec_analysis_patchnf}, i.e., the patchNR defines a probability density on the full image space.
+In Section~\ref{Sec_experiments}, we evaluate the performance of our model in CT and superresolution and use the patchNR also for zero-shot superresolution.
+Finally, conclusions are drawn in Section~\ref{sec:conclusions}.